relaxo-player/TivySkip-extension/README.md

 - Click on the TivySkip button in the extension toolbar and click Start Adblocking.
 - Notice the video frames being edge traced in the viewbox and see how it automatically detects the broadcast logo of the video and how accurately it redetects each few seconds.
 - Drag the mouse in the viewbox to manually highlight the exact base logo if needed
-- Enable all AdSkip settings for best results or none if you just want simple live adblocking with muted blackout overlay
+- Enable all AdSkip settings for best results (only work well if player has timebar) or none if you just want simple live adblocking with muted blackout overlay

 ## Additional notes
 <a id="additional-notes"></a>